 Trained as an ecologist and molecular biologist, I study the cultural and environmental implications of biotechnology.

-Together, let’s reimagine biology as cultural, creativity, and liberatory.
+Together, let’s reimagine biology as cultural, creative, and liberatory.

 My work spans biological research, policy research, art, and activism.
 Read on!